HardXploitDev/mc-status/README.md

 ### Start coding
 There are 3 different classes in the module, one general and the other two specific for the two possible platforms.
 And each one has a function (asynchronous) to obtain the statistics in JSON.
-Can be used in JavaScript (CJS and ESM) and TypeScript.
-The current version is improved and made by [JustEvil](https://github.com/EvilG-MC), thank you very much for your contribution.

 Example code:
 ```js